 This booklet is provided to help you understand and prepare for your radiotherapy treatments.
-Share it with your loved ones and bring it with your throughout your treatment.
-Write any questions bring it with you throughout your treatment.
+Share it with your loved ones and bring it with you throughout your treatment.
 Write any questions down on the last page of the booklet and ask us at your next appointment.